Types of Roof Insulation

 These types of insulation are used in above-deck insulation applications, which means that they are installed over the roof deck, and are considered a part of the roof system or roof assembly.

-Steep-slope or pitched roof systems will almost never include insulation; in steep-slope construction, the insulation will be installed below the roof or above the ceiling.
+Steep-slope or pitched roof systems will almost never include insulation; in steep-slope construction, the insulation will be installed below the roof deck or above the ceiling of the space below the attic (at the attic floor).

 |Types of Above-Deck Roof Insulation|